Everything You Need to Know About Spotted Lanternflies in Pennsylvania

 Are they eating my trees?

-Probably.
+What do spotted lanternflies eat is probably one of the most asked questions about the spotted lanternfly.
 This is a difficult question to answer.
-Spotted lanternflies are known to “host” (feed) on many different hard wood trees that we have in our landscape.
-That said, they tend to have preferred choices that they feed on, such as Ailanthus, walnuts or grape vines.
+Spotted lanternflies are known to “host” (feed) on many different hardwood trees that we have in our landscape.
+That said, they tend to have preferred choices that they feed on, such as Ailanthus, walnuts, or grapevines.
 This means that they will choose certain species first if possible, but settle for what is available.
 Often on a given property, amongst trees of the same species, there will be preferred specimens, meaning that of three silver maples one is absolutely covered with spotted lanternflies, and the remaining two are not.
 This is what we call a “hot tree” and we can use this fact to our advantage killing spotted lanternflies.

 Are spotted lanternflies killing my trees?